HackNC/fall2016/jade/markdown/travel.md

 # Lodging

 Dedicated sleeping spaces will be provided within our venue.
 Please bring yourself a sleeping bag, blanket, or whatever else you need to get a good night's rest.

+We have a limited number of air mattresses to be distributed on a first-come first serve basis (with slight priority to those who specially requested them, and hackers traveling long distances or driving).

 If you'll be needing a hotel, there are options nearby.
 Reach out with an email and we can point you in the right direction.
 Keep in mind that they can be expensive and our funding won't allow us to cover the cost.